Looked After Children Service

 - Nurse Advisor for Looked after Children

-We aim to provide every child or young person with the best care, referring them to the right service at the right time.
-We aim to make the child or young person to feel empowered and supported to make informed choices about their health.
+We aim to help you with all areas of health, we can refer you to the right service at the right time.
+We aim to make you feel empowered and supported to make informed choices about your health.

 How can we help?

-We work in partnership with the children and young people, carers, health professionals and the local authority to assess, implement and identify unmet health needs and to promote healthy lifestyles.
-We aim to be holistic in our approach to health, encompassing physical, social, emotional and mental health.
+We work with you, your carers, health professionals and your Social worker to assess, implement and identify unmet health needs and to promote healthy lifestyles.
+We aim to help with all areas of health, including physical, social, emotional and mental health.

 To achieve this we: